ddnexus/irt/README.markdown

 any Rails application dir.
 If you want to skip the autoloading of the Rails app even from that dir, you must pass the -n option (--no-rails).

+    $ cd my_rails_app

+    # will use the test environment in sandbox mode
+    $ irt -b--sandbox -etest

+    # will open a normal irt console, skipping the rails app
+    $ irt -n

 By default IRT will output the rails log (colored in blue) right in the console.
 You can switch the rails log ON or OFF by using the 'rails\_log\_on' (or 'rlo') and 'rails\_log\_off' (or 'rlf') commands in any session, besides you can set the option IRT.rails_log to true or false in the ~/.irtrc file.